janis-sijanovs/company-hw-vue/README.md

-# Magebit Task 2
+# Company Task 2

 Older project

-Magebit Web Developer Test Task 2
+Web Developer Test Task 2

-This is task 2 of [Magebit Web Developer Test](Web%20Developer%20Test%20-%202021.pdf)
+This is task 2 of [Web Developer Test](Web%20Developer%20Test%20-%202021.pdf)

 To run the project: